Skip to content

-In this case study, Marissa Greene shares how Jewish Family Services Colorado managed a large network of volunteers by using Get Connected’s volunteer management software.
+In this case study, Marissa Greene shares how Jewish Family Services Colorado manages a large network of volunteers by using Get Connected’s volunteer management software.

 Marissa Greene is the Volunteer Services Manager at Jewish Family Services Colorado

-To manage all of their volunteer efforts across so many diverse programs, Marissa used Volgistics.
-But, the platform's limitations became increasingly problematic as their needs evolved.
+To manage all of their volunteer efforts across so many diverse programs, Marissa had previously used Volgistics.
+But, the platform's limitations became increasingly challenging as their needs evolved.

 With Volgistics, Marissa was facing:

-Marissa estimates that 75% of her 37.5-hour work week was consumed by administrative tasks that should have been automated.
-The team was constantly logging in and out of Volgistics throughout the day to manage basic volunteer coordination.
+Marissa estimates that 75% of her 37.5-hour work week was consumed by administrative tasks that needed to be automated.
+The team was constantly logging in and out of the system throughout the day to manage daily volunteer coordination.

-Plus, Marissa constantly found herself asking their tech support team for help maneuvering the system in a way that would alleviate her workload, but all she ever got were complicated workarounds.
+Plus, Marissa regularly found herself asking the tech support team for help maneuvering the system in a way that would alleviate her workload, but the solutions were typically complicated workarounds.

 2. Fragmented Multi-Platform Operations

-The organization was juggling multiple disconnected systems—Volgistics, Outlook, Excel spreadsheets, Teams, and Zoom—creating inefficient workflows and data silos.
+The organization was managing multiple systems—Volgistics, Outlook, Excel spreadsheets, Teams, and Zoom—at times creating workflows or data silos that Marissa knew could be improved upon with an updated system.

-This patchwork approach meant information was scattered across platforms, making it difficult to get a complete picture of volunteer engagement.
+This patchwork approach meant crucial data was spread across platforms, making it challenging for her team to get a clear picture of volunteer engagement.

-Perhaps most frustrating was Volgistics' limited "coordinator" feature that allowed program staff to only view volunteer information.
+Perhaps most frustrating was Volgistics' limited "coordinator" feature that allowed program staff to only view volunteer information versus interact with the system.

 Why Get Connected Stood Out as the Best Alternative